Skip to main content

 No script tag needed - Coralite will process token replacements automatically.

-Dynamic templates require a script tag and are used when you need:
+Dynamic components require a script tag and are used when you need:

 HTML